tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/evpn-vxlan-configuring.rst

 Configuring the VXLAN Identifier
 ================================

 The VXLAN identifier can be set only if the VXLAN network identifier mode has been set to User Configured.
-You can then set the VXLAN ID by either using the Contrail Web UI or by using Python commands.
+You can then set the VXLAN ID by either using the Tungsten Fabric Web UI or by using Python commands.

 To configure the global VXLAN identifier:

 #.
-From the Contrail Web UI, select **Configure > Networking > Networks** .
+From the Tungsten Fabric Web UI, select **Configure > Networking > Networks** .